jetannenbaum/esperanzaSTEM/docs/python/lists.md

 !!!
 Challenge
 1. Get a random number of colors from the user
     1. hint: color = input('Enter a color: ')
-1. Store them in a list
+1. Store the color in a list of colors
 1. Draw the polygons, one in each color, in a similar manner to the four squares.
     1. Let the number of sides of each polygon be equal to the number of colors that the user entered
         1. hint: # of sides = len(colors)